7 Conditions That Might Cause Chills With No Fever

 - Maintain a healthy, balanced diet.
 Your meals should ideally contain proteins (e.g., meat, chicken, fish, eggs), carbohydrates (e.g., rice, bread, pasta), dairy (e.g., milk, cheese), and fruits and vegetables.
 Eating a wide range of vegetable of all different colors will help you make sure you get the nutrients you need.

 - Avoid junk food and food rich in preservatives, as these are harmful to your body.
 Excessively fatty food is also bad for your health, and does not provide the nutrients that your body needs.

 - Take vitamins and other dietary supplements.
 There are many over-the-counter supplements that can replace the nutrients you do not get from your food.
 Make sure you understand the health benefits and risks of these supplements before taking them.
 Consult your doctor to find out which supplement is best for you.

 3. Anemia or Low Hemoglobin

 Anemia is a common blood condition, especially in women and young children.
 At least 3.5 million Americans are reported to be suffering from this condition, even when they appear to be fit and healthy.

 Anemia is a deficiency of red blood cells or hemoglobin in the blood.
 Its symptoms include:

-- Cold hands and feet - When small blood vessels in your extremities receive too little iron, they become more susceptible to drops in temp, which is why a lot of anemic individuals have freezing hands and feet.
+- Cold hands and feet - When small blood vessels in your extremities receive too little iron, they become more susceptible to drops in temperature, which is why a lot of anemic individuals have freezing hands and feet.

 - Weakness and fatigue - Iron deficiency causes an individual to feel constantly tired, weak, and lethargic because the muscles are not getting the right amount of oxygen they need to function properly.